-16.1 A mediator under these rules shall not act as arbitrator in relation to the same dispute or difference unless the parties agree.
+16.1 A Mmediator under these Rrules shall not act as Ambitrator in relation to the same dispute or difference unless the parties agree.
 Alternatively he or she may agree to determine the matter as an expert after the mediation has come to an end and no settlement agreement has been reached if the parties at this stage so request.